duke-malaria-collaboratory/DiscovR/_episodes/02-r-plotting.md

 4. Think through 3 data visualizations that can answer the questions you have.
 Specifically, for each one:
     a) Write down your question or goal for the plot.
     b) Write down the variables needed to answer your question.
+    c) Choose a geometry.
-    c) Choose an aesthetic for each variable.
+    d) Choose an aesthetic for each variable.
-    d) Choose a geometry.
     e) Draw a draft plot with pen and paper to determine whether you think these choices will work.

 # Glossary of terms
 _[Back to top](#contents)_

 - Tibble: the way tabular data is stored in R when using the tidyverse.
 We may also call it a data frame.
+- Geometry (geom): this describes the things that are actually drawn on the plot (like points or lines)
 - Aesthetic: a visual property of the objects (geoms) drawn in your plot (like x position, y position, color, size, etc)
 - Aesthetic mapping (aes): This is how we connect a visual property of the plot to a column of our data
 - Comments: lines of text in our code after a `#` that are ignored (not evaluated) by R
-- Geometry (geom): this describes the things that are actually drawn on the plot (like points or lines)
+- Labels (labs): Text labels that make your plot clearer to understand.
 - Facets: Dividing your data into non-overlapping groups and making a small plot for each subgroup
 - Layer: Each ggplot is made up of one or more layers.
 Each layer contains one geometry and may also contain custom aesthetic mappings and private data
+- Theme: Allows you to change and customize the look of your plot.
 - Factor: a way of storing data to let R know the values are discrete so they get special treatment